X-ray Technician/Medical Assistant» email this

-The X-ray Program: The X-ray program includes Medical Assistant Back Office which sets the foundation in medical terminology, medical law & ethics, anatomy & physciology, back office proceedures, first aid, and BLS/CPR.
+The X-ray Program: The X-ray program includes Medical Assistant Back Office which sets the foundation in medical terminology, medical law & ethics, anatomy & physiology, back office procedures, first aid, and BLS/CPR.
 The National Medical Assisting Certification Examination is offered in this portion of the course.
-The x-ray portion of the program covers principles radiography, x-ray positioning in the catagories of Chest, Extremity & Torso skeletal, x-ray physics, radiation protection & radio-biology, digital procedures and technical factors.
+The x-ray portion of the program covers principles radiography, x-ray positioning in the categories of Chest, Extremity & Torso skeletal, x-ray physics, radiation protection & radio-biology, digital procedures and technical factors.

 Internship training is provided for the X-ray Technician/Medical Assistant students in Fountain Valley, Anaheim, Irvine, Costa Mesa, Newport Beach, Orange County, Los Angeles County and all of Southern California.

 Educational Goals & Objectives:

 To provide students with didactic, laboratory and clinical training needed to meet entry level positions as an X-Ray Technician/Medical Assistant with the ability to perform Chest, Extremity and Torso-skeletal X-Ray procedures. plus a variety of Medical Assistant/Back Office procedures.
 Graduates will be able to provide ethical patient care, aquire crtical thinking skills, & will become clinically competent and ready to begin a sucessful career in x-ray.

 Graduates of the x-ray program are eligible to take the California State X-Ray Technician Examination, in the appropriate training categories.
 The examination can be scheduled at multiple testing centers throughout California after graduation.
 Syllabus on Radiation Protection available on the Radiologic Health Branch Web-site.